February 2026 Class Action Lawsuits in Food & Beverage, Supplements, and Consumer Products

 Food Labeling Class Actions and Litigation Risk Management for Brands

 Food and beverage companies face increasing scrutiny from plaintiffs’ firms targeting labeling claims, ingredient disclosures, and marketing representations.
-Juris Law Group helps food, beverage, dietary supplement, and CPG companies proactively manage these risks through pre-litigation label and claim review.
+Juris Law Group, P.C. helps food, beverage, dietary supplement, and CPG companies proactively manage these risks through pre-litigation label and claim review.

 Our team assists with marketing claim risk assessment, product launch risk analysis, and ongoing monitoring of food recalls and class action litigation affecting the industry.